Recycling basics

 Recyclopedia & Fact sheets

-Paper copies of the Recyclopedia are available at Madison Public Libraries and can be mailed to your home by request (just contact the Streets Division).
+Paper copies of the Recyclopedia can be mailed out by request, just contact the Streets Division.

 And while you're learning what to put into the cart the correct way, here's the guide on how to use the cart itself the right way: